puchka/puchka.github.io/_posts/2017-05-01-BetaX-Community-Tutorial-2.md

 There are some restrictions when using the toolchain that I realeased previously.
 [1]

-Firt, there is the restriction on the number of way points allowed by the Directions API.
+First, there is the restriction on the number of way points allowed by the Directions API.

 The number of way points is limited to 23 max.
 [2]